Costa Rica Travel guide

 You just need to dig below the surface a bit.

-Costa Rica may be more expensive than some other Central American countries, but you can certainly experience the country on a backpacker’s budget if you take the time to investigate low-cost sleeping options like camping, hostels and small eco guest houses.
+Costa Rica may be more expensive than some other Central American countries, but you can certainly experience the country on a backpacker’s budget if you take the time to investigate low-cost sleeping options like camping, hostels and small locally-owned guest houses.

 Budget travelers can survive on around $30 – $50 USD per day.